 Flushing of plants before harvest – The last stage of growing marijuana

-The flushing technique is used by growers that proceed with soil-based mediums.
-At the ninth week of the blooming period, most growers cease with nutrient addition and irrigate plants with clear water without fertilizers.
+The flushing technique is used by growers using soil-based mediums, or coco coir.
+During the last week of bloom, most growers cease nutrient additions and feed plants with only water free of fertilizers.
 During the flushing period, the roots absorb all remaining nutrients from the soil.
 The plants should be watered at the same frequency as during the blooming period but with 10 to 20% more water.
 For successful flushing, the water pH must be in the range between 6 and 7.

 Possible issues during the flowering stage and their prevention